 This beautiful building is set in large, tranquil grounds which although extensive, are a mere shadow of how large the farm was in its heyday.
 It's fairly centrally located in the Constantia Valley, only about 20 minutes drive from the airport, city and various beaches and has the advantage of being in the heart of the oldest wine producing area in South Africa.

-Our focus as former custodians of the estate is to ensure that all the rules and regulations regarding a National Heritage site are enforced and that it is maintained and protected.
+Our focus as former custodians of the estate is to ensure that this National Heritage site is maintained and protected.

 This is the view from the front door towards the entry gate, a full 110m away.
 This helps to isolate the estate from the noise of civilisation.